 It’s important to figure out the financial side of addiction intervention to determine the program costs and who will be covering it.
 Fortunately, many health insurance plans offer coverage for addiction treatment.
 There are also government-funded programs to consider.
 While subsidized programs may not have the same resources as higher-budget programs, they’re still valuable in starting the recovery process.

-Take some time to understand whether the programs and centers you’re evaluating have a cultural inclusion programme.
+Take some time to understand whether the programs and centres you’re evaluating have a cultural inclusion programme.
 For example, Jewish or Muslim people undergoing treatment won’t find the same level of success with a Christianity-based programme and will have dietary differences as well.

 Many women facing substance abuse have also endured sexual trauma and might feel safer in a women-only programme.
 Members of the LGBTQ+ community also face unique challenges.
 Having a program that can be personalized with knowledgeable staff to facilitate treatment in an inclusive manner is a must for marginalised groups.